 You will need your McGill user ID/email and password to register for the test.

 If you have taken the placement test and you have any questions or concerns about your placement or about CESL courses, you may speak with an advisor.
 Advising sessions are optional and are normally by appointment.
-NOTE: An advisor will be available on June 6, 2019, at the same location as the test.
-You do not need to make an appointment to see an advisor on that day.

 - CESL graduate courses do not require placement tests.